-I have put together this complete guide of the Palm Tree Swing Siargao including where to find it, how much it costs and what to expect!
+I have put together this complete guide of the Palm Tree Swing Siargao including where to find it, how much it costs, and what to expect when you arrive.

 The palm tree swing in Siargao is not hard to find BUT it can be easily missed.

 From General Luna, it’s a 17km drive that takes around thirty minutes to get to the Siargao swing.

 HOW TO GET HERE

 One of the most common ways to get here is on a scooter.
 The cost for a scooter rental in General Luna is around 300-400 pesos per day, or for a monthly rental, you’ll get a cheaper rate of around 200-300 pesos per day.